 Mr. F. A. Lowrey, Chairman, was appointed as an Association outside director in 2013.
 His principal occupation and employment for the past five years was as the CEO of AgFirst Farm Credit Bank.
 He retired from this position in June 2012.
-Mr. Lowrey serves on the boards of the South Carolina Jobs & Economic Development Authority, a SC statewide conduit bond issuer, the University of South Carolina Educational Foundation, an educational institution, and the Business Partnership Foundation of the Darla Moore School of Business at the University of South Carolina, an educational institution.
-Mr. Lowery is Chairman of the Audit Committee of The National 4-H Council.
+Mr. Lowrey serves on the boards of the South Carolina Jobs & Economic Development Authority, a SC statewide conduit bond issuer, and the Business Partnership Foundation of the Darla Moore School of Business at the University of South Carolina, an educational institution.
+Mr. Lowrey is Chairman of the Audit Committee of The National 4-H Council.
 He also serves as an elder at Eastminster Presbyterian Church, a religious organization.
+Mr. Lowrey completed his appointed term as an outside director February 16, 2017.